apache/flink-cdc/docs/content/connectors/mysql-cdc.md

 There are two places that need to be taken care of.

-1. Please try to use a column which is contained in some index in `scan.incremental.snapshot.chunk.key-column`.
-If use a column which is not contained in the index, cdc connector will use the table lock in the snapshot phase.
+1. If there is an index in the table, try to use a column which is contained in the index in `scan.incremental.snapshot.chunk.key-column`.
+This will increase the speed of select statement.
 2. The processing semantics of a MySQL CDC table without primary keys is determined based on the behavior of the column that are specified by the `scan.incremental.snapshot.chunk.key-column`.
   * If no update operation is performed on the specified column, the exactly-once semantics is ensured.
   * If the update operation is performed on the specified column, only the at-least-once semantics is ensured.
 However, you can specify primary keys at downstream and perform the idempotence operation to ensure data correctness.